Read the Other Blogs in the Accident-Prone Tourist Series:

 Immediately, I knew something was wrong, but amidst the pain a thought struck: You've waited years to spend time with the elephants.
 They're never going to let you do certain components of the visit with a broken foot.
 So, with tears in my eyes and gritted teeth meant to pass for a smile, I soldiered on...
 For about three steps...
 Yep, there was no way of getting around it.
 Medical attention was necessary.

 A visit to the emergency room brought with it a prognosis of a broken bone.
 I was supplied with a nifty "boot" that allowed me to amble around much more comfortably, while allowing my injury to heal.

 My dilemma: what comes first, the chicken or the egg?
-Do I submit an insurance claim to HCC - MIS Group since the incident occurred while traveling, or do I go through my primary care insurance since the injury was also treated back in the U.S.?
+In this situation, would I submit an insurance claim to Tokio Marine HCC — MIS Group since the incident occurred while traveling, or would I go through my primary care insurance since the injury was also treated back in the U.S.?

 As always, many thanks for your assistance.

 The Accident-Prone Tourist

 P.S.
 Enclosed is a photo.
 As you'll see, despite the boot, I was able to fulfill my elephant dreams.
 Sheer joy!